Recidvst/eslint-plugin-import-order-aesthetic/README.md

 ## Roadmap

-- Fix bug with null/empty array tests
-- Finish testing and checking for edge cases
-- Tidy up test files to avoid code duplication
-- Publish v1.0.0 as an NPM package
 - Add support for mixed import & require statements
 - Potentially refactor the validation logic to be more efficient